Prospective Applicants

 1. Applicants must have a bachelor’s degree from a US institution of higher education accredited by a regional accrediting association or the degree equivalent in another country with a 3.0 GPA on a scale of 4.0 from the institution.

-• Students may apply while their degree is in progress; however, degree completion and final transcripts are required prior to enrollment into the PA program.
+• Students may apply while their bachelor's degree is in progress; however, degree completion and final transcripts are required prior to enrollment into the PA program.

 • Request official transcripts from all US institutions attended sent to CASPA.